The ultimate guide on the psychology behind marketing and sales.

 - My books have soared to the top of the USA Today Bestseller’s lists three times in the past 18 months – so you know this novel-writing course is the real deal.

 - I’ve spent ten years honing my copywriting skills.
 My sales letters have pulled in $200 million worth of frontend sales and created countless backend opportunities.
-Now you too can put my experience and skills to work for you.
+Now you too can put my experience and expertise to work for you.

-- Dr. Simon has spent the last two decades learning everything to know about human metabolism.
+- Dr Simon has spent the last two decades learning everything to know about human metabolism.
 You won’t find a better-researched book or a medical doctor with more experience in this field.

 So the bottom line here is to give your readers a reason to listen to you.
 Do you have experience?
 Credentials?
 A degree?
 Specific results in the field?
 Awards?